OfficeDev/msteams-docs.pt-BR/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 }
 ```

 Você deve fornecer a ID do usuário e a ID do locatário.
-Se a chamada for bem-sucedida, a API retornará com o objeto de resposta a seguir.
+Se a chamada for bem-sucedida, a API retornará o seguinte objeto de resposta:

 ```json
 {